Satay By The Bay In Singapore: What To Eat To Experience Local Flavours

 Get a taste of local Singapore flavours at Satay by the Bay.
 Nestled against the shimmering waterfront at Gardens by the Bay, this open air food court offers a wide variety of bites and flavours.
 Most well known for sizzling meat skewers, marinated with aromatic spices, or satay, there is more on the Satay by the Bay menu around its various stores for you to enjoy.

-Even though it is a short 10-minute walk away from the rest of the attractions at Gardens by the Bay, Satay by the Bay is still a good place to grab a meal at lunchtime or in the evening.
+A short 10-minute walk away from the rest of the attractions at Gardens by the Bay, Satay by the Bay is a good place to grab a meal at lunchtime or in the evening.

 Personally for us, we enjoy going in the evening to tuck into a local dinner before taking a walk back to the Supertree Grove to catch the Garden Rhapsody light and music show.